azim-at/azim-at/README.md

 ---

 ## 🎯 About Me
-I’m a **Front-End Developer** with **3+ years of experience**, specializing in building elegant, responsive, and user-friendly web interfaces.
-My work revolves around **HTML, CSS, JavaScript, Bootstrap, TailwindCSS, and React.js**.
+I started my journey as a **Front-End Developer**, building elegant, responsive, and user-friendly web interfaces using **HTML, CSS, JavaScript, Bootstrap, TailwindCSS, and React.js**.

-Currently, I’m transitioning into a **Full-Stack Developer (MERN)** — mastering **Node.js, Express.js, MongoDB**, and **RESTful APIs** to build complete end-to-end applications.
+Now, I’m a **Full-Stack Developer (MERN)**, expanding my skill set to **Node.js, Express.js, MongoDB, RESTful APIs**, and also working with **WordPress** to deliver complete end-to-end solutions.

-I enjoy turning ideas into functional and scalable web solutions.
+I love turning ideas into **scalable, functional, and visually appealing web applications**.

 ---

 ## 💡 What I’m Focused On
-- ⚛️ Building advanced, reusable, and performance-optimized **React.js** components
+- ⚛️ Creating advanced, reusable, and performance-optimized **React.js components**
-- 🌐 Developing hands-on **MERN stack projects**
+- 🌐 Building full-stack **MERN applications** from frontend to backend
+- 🧩 Developing and customizing **WordPress websites**
-- 📚 Strengthening backend knowledge with Express.js, MongoDB & API architecture
+- 🧪 Strengthening backend knowledge with **Node.js, Express.js, MongoDB & API architecture**
-- 🧪 Exploring new tools & contributing to open-source
+- 🚀 Exploring new tools, technologies, and contributing to open-source

 ---